gogopro-dev/nexuspolitics-hackathon/README.md

 ## Evaluation Metric
 Impossible to calculate because of a broken dataset (train, validate) (explained thoroughly in the presentation), in which local authorities are assigned to the issues from wrong regions / topic.

+### Credits
+Hey, there is no commit history but the thanks should be given where its due, to all people who contributed to this
+repository:

+Hlib Zabudko (me)
+Eriks Spaks
+Sergey Sarkisyan
+Nurzhan Zhukesh